 In the Political Arena

-Rice entered the political arena in November 1978, when he won a special election for the city council seat held by Phyllis Lamphere (b.
-1922), who stepped down to run (unsuccessfully) for mayor.
+Rice entered the political arena in November 1978, when he won a special election for the city council seat held by Phyllis Lamphere (1922-2018), who stepped down to run (unsuccessfully) for mayor.
 He was the second African American elected to the council, preceded only by Sam Smith (1922-1995).
 Rice won a full term in 1979, and was re-elected 1983 and -- after losing the 1985 mayoral race to incumbent Charles Royer (b.
 1939) -- in 1987, when he won a third full council term without opposition.

 During his 11 years as a councilmember, Rice put his stamp on the life of the city as an advocate for diversity, growth, crime prevention, and human rights.
 He served as chair of the finance and budget committee, the energy committee, and the public safety committee, and was elected council president twice by his fellow councilmembers.
 While heading the energy committee, Rice facilitated funding for weatherization and energy-assistance programs for low-income families.
 During the four years he was chair of the finance and budget committee, he negotiated passage of the Women and Minority Business Enterprise (WMBE) ordinance and elimination of city investments in firms doing business with South Africa, then still in the grip of apartheid.